 2017 January – Sculpture Finalist, PPC Imaginarium Awards

-2014 – City of Cape Town, World Design Center “Hands of Honour” Part of the “Man on the Side of the Road” employment initiative
+2014 – City of Cape Town, World Design Center “Hands of Honor” – Part of the “Man on the Side of the Road” employment initiative

-2014 (Ongoing) – Call to Care “Paint and Sip” fundraising for sustainable food gardening workshops in impoverished areas
+2014 (Ongoing) – Call to Care “Paint and Sip” – Teaching, events and creative projects raising funds for sustainable food gardening workshops in impoverished areas

 2016 – The AfrAsia Bank Cape Wine Auction, Cape Town, Groot Constantia Wine Farm – in aid of education for farm workers in the South African Winelands

 2017 (Ongoing) – Catwalk to Freedom – In aid of education and sanctuary for child brides in Sudan, Uganda and Kenya